Web content management

 Upload and use a PDF

-- You can upload a PDF to the Media Library, use it in content and set the Media Attributes.
+- You can upload a PDF to the Media Library, use it in your content and edit the Media Attributes.

 How to upload a PDF

-- To add a PDF link to your content, click where you want the link to be and click the Insert from Media icon.
+- To add a PDF link to your content, click where you want the link to be and click the Media Library icon.

 - The Media Library opens.
 Locate the Category you wish to add the PDF to and click on it.

-- Click +Add Media (the use of Name, Description and Keywords is dependent on your Media content type layouts):
+- Click +Add Media (the use of Name, Description and Keywords is dependent on your Media Library's configuration):

 - Media file: click here and select the relevant PDF.

-- Media type: this will be automatically detected where possible.
+- Media type: this is automatically detected where possible.
 Alternatively, select the Media Type you want to use.

 - Name: enter a name for your PDF.
 By default, this is used as a name in the Media Library to allow easy identification and serves as the link text in your content.